|

 The famous DQ Blizzard® is created with thick and creamy vanilla ice cream blended with pieces of Reese’s® Peanut Butter Cup candy.

-Total calories vary by size Blizzard.
-One Mini contains 360 calories, 14 grams carbohydrates, 50 grams carbohydrates, and 9 grams protein.
+One Mini Blizzard contains 360 calories, 14 grams fat, 50 grams carbohydrates, and 9 grams protein.

-Read this guide for a complete overview of the nutritional information, ingredients, and allergens, in Dairy Queen’s Reese’s Peanut Butter Cup Blizzard.
+Read this guide for a complete overview of the nutritional information, ingredients, and allergens, in a DQ Blizzard made with bits of Reese’s Peanut Butter Cup.

 Calories and Nutrition Facts